Black and white image of two dancers in a studio

 III.
 Small discretionary fund for production related expenses for group as a whole

-* Each selected choreographer will work with ODC’s Front Desk Team starting in Mid-September, to schedule and manage their studio time.
+* Each selected choreographer will work with ODC’s Front Desk Team starting in Oct-Nov., to schedule and manage their studio time.
 Pilot Artists are encouraged to schedule time well in advance to best access studio-availability.

 • How long does my choreographed work need to be?

-Our only requirement is that no piece can be over 10 minutes in length.
+The only requirement is that no piece can be over 10 minutes in length.

 • What is the performance Space?